k8s-proxmox/cluster-api-provider-proxmox/cloud/scheduler/README.md

 ## How to configure (or disable/enable) specific Plugins

 By default, all the plugins are enabled.
-You can disable specific plugins via plugin-config.
+You can disable specific plugins via plugin-config. for CAPPX, check example ConfigMap [here](../../config/manager/manager.yaml)
 ```sh
 # example plugin-config.yaml